BH-M87/cool-cli/README.md

 5. `cool-cli build`
    > Options:
    > -V, --version                  output the version number
    >
    > -h, --help                       output usage information
    >
    > --cssModules                turn on the css modules, default to false
    >
    > --prodHtmlTemplate   change the prod template loaction and name,
    > ​                                          or even set false to close the html-webpack-plugin function
    >
    > --bundleLibrary            bundle your project into library
    >
    > --library                          set the library name you want to export
    >
    > --libraryTarget               set the libray target type, default 'umd'
    >
    > --hashDigestLength     pass a Number to set the number of the chunkHash, or set 0 to close the hash
    >
    > --bundleAnalyze           visualize size of webpack output files with an interactive zoomable treemap, default false
    >
    > --publicPath                   webpack config: publicPath in output
    >
    > --typescript or --ts         enable TypeScript support
+   >
+   > --staticPath                     set the static path, default to true to use the default static path '/static'.
+   >
+   > ​                                         or pass the custom path

 ***Happy Coding!!!***